How to Setup and Secure Ubuntu Server in 6 Steps

 1. Login to the server

-Login to your ubuntu instance as the root user
+Access your Ubuntu instance as the root user with:

 2. Create a new user